thavinb/AmpRecon/README.md

 ```
 irods_manifest : an tsv containing information of irods data to fetch
+run_id : Added as a prefix to the output GRC files
 ```

 An example of an irods manifest tsv is provided at [add path to example]